 Born in Sofia, Bulgaria, Nadia Krasteva has established herself as one of the most exciting mezzo-sopranos of her generation, with performances at such leading theaters as the Bavarian State Opera in Munich, Vienna State Opera, Teatro alla Scala in Milan, Dutch National Opera, Berlin State Opera, Deutsche Oper Berlin, Paris Opera, Zurich Opera, Palau de les Arts Reina Sofia in Valencia, Semperoper Dresden, Theater an der Wien, Arena di Verona, Metropolitan Opera, San Francisco Opera, Chicago Lyric Opera, and Bolshoi Theatre in Moscow.

 Other roles in Krasteva’s repertoire include Venus in Tannhäuser, Sara in Roberto Devereux, Marina in Boris Godunov, Leonor de Guzman in La Favorite, and Suzuki in Madama Buterfly.
-She has also performed as the title role in Carmen at the Vienna State Opera, Arena di Verona, Deutsche Oper Berlin, Dutch National Opera, Chicago Lyric Opera, Bolshoi Theatre, Latvian National Opera, Sofia Opera, St. Margarethen Open-air festival, Savonlinna Opera festival, and Riga Opera festival.
+She has also performed as the title role in Carmen at the Vienna State Opera, Arena di Verona, Deutsche Oper Berlin, Dutch National Opera, Chicago Lyric Opera, Bolshoi Theatre, Latvian National Opera, Sofia Opera, St. Margarethen Opera Festival, Savonlinna Opera festival, and Riga Opera Festival.

 Nadia Krasteva graduated from the National Academy of Music in Bulgaria and subsequently studied in Rome with Anita Cirquetti.
 She began her professional career in Bulgaria in 2001, debuting in such roles as Carmen, Maddalena, and Fenena in Nabucco.
 One year later, Krasteva received an invitation to join the Vienna State Opera, where she soon became one of their leading mezzo-sopranos.
 She was a member of the ensemble of the Vienna State Opera from September of 2002 to June of 2012, making her stage debut as Fenena and gradually performing more than thirty roles, including Princess Eboli, Leonor de Guzman, Sara, Preziosilla, Marina, Olga, and Suzuki.